A gluing construction of K3 surfaces: Construction of and Proof of Theorem

 which proves the proposition. \end{proof}

 By the same argument as in the proof of Proposition \ref{prop:finiteness_of_W^*}, we can show the following statement on tubular neighborhoods of $C^\pm$ in $S^\pm$.

-\begin{proposition} Denoting by $\widehat{W}_r$ the subset $\{x\in N_0\mid |x|_h<r\}$ and by $i_{R^\pm}^\pm$ the isomorphism $\widehat{W}_{R^\pm}^\pm\to W^\pm\subset S^\pm$ which is obtained naturally by the construction, it holds that {\rm $\sup\{r\geq R^\pm\mid $ there exists a holomorphic embedding $i_r^\pm\colon \widehat{W}_r\to S^\pm$ with $i_r|_{\widehat{W}_{R^\pm}}=i_{R^\pm}^\pm\}<\infty$}, respectively. \end{proposition}
+\begin{proposition} Denoting by $\widehat{W}_r$ the subset $\{x\in N_0\mid |x|_h<r\}$ and by $i_{R^\pm}^\pm$ the isomorphism $\widehat{W}_{R^\pm}^\pm\to W^\pm\subset S^\pm$ which is obtained naturally by the construction, it holds that {\rm $\sup\{r\geq R^\pm\mid $ there exists a holomorphic embedding $i_r^\pm\colon \widehat{W}_r\to S^\pm$ with $i^\pm_r|_{\widehat{W}_{R^\pm}}=i_{R^\pm}^\pm\}<\infty$}, respectively. \end{proposition}

 Let $\mathcal{N}^+$ be the subsets of the set of all the neighborhoods of $C^+$ in $S^+$ defined as below.
 In this definition of $\mathcal{N}^+$, we omit ``$+$'' and, for example, denote $C^+$ just by $C$.
-A neighborhood $W$ of $C$ in $S$ is an element of $\mathcal{N}^+$ if and only if it is included in a holomorphic tubular neighborhood $W'=\bigcup_j W'_j$ as a relatively compact subset and there exists a positive constant $r$ such that $W\cap W'_j=\{(z_j', w_j')\mid |w_j'|<r\}$ holds for each $j$, where $(z_j', w_j')$ is the coordinates of $W_j'$ which satisfies the conditions $(i)$, $(ii)$, $(iii)$, and $(vi)$ in the proof of Theorem \ref{thm:constr_of_K3}.
+A neighborhood $W$ of $C$ in $S$ is an element of $\mathcal{N}^+$ if and only if it is included in a holomorphic tubular neighborhood $W'=\bigcup_j W'_j$ as a relatively compact subset and there exists a positive constant $r$ such that $W\cap W'_j=\{(z_j', w_j')\mid |w_j'|<r\}$ holds for each $j$, where $(z_j', w_j')$ is the coordinates of $W_j'$ which satisfies the conditions $(i)$, $(ii)$, $(iii)$, $(iv)$, and $(v)$ in the proof of Theorem \ref{thm:constr_of_K3}.

-In the last of this section, we show the existence of the maximum element of $\mathcal{N}^+$, which will play an important role in \S \ref{section:realizability} for considering the set of all points of the period domain whose corresponding K3 surface can be obtain by our gluing construction.
+In the rest of this section, we show the existence of the maximum element of $\mathcal{N}^+$, which will play an important role in \S \ref{section:realizability} for considering the set of all points of the period domain whose corresponding K3 surface can be obtained by our gluing construction.
 First we show the following:

-\begin{lemma} The union $W_{\rm max}^+:=\bigcup_{W^+\in\mathcal{N}^+}W^+$ is a holomorphic tubular neighborhood of $C^+$ in $S^+$ with a local coordinates system $\{(W_{{\rm max},j}^+, (z_j^+, w_j^+))\}$ which satisfies the conditions $(i)$, $(ii)$, $(iii)$, and $(vi)$ in the proof of Theorem \ref{thm:constr_of_K3}. \end{lemma}
+\begin{lemma} The union $W_{\rm max}^+:=\bigcup_{W^+\in\mathcal{N}^+}W^+$ is a holomorphic tubular neighborhood of $C^+$ in $S^+$ with a local coordinates system $\{(W_{{\rm max},j}^+, (z_j^+, w_j^+))\}$ which satisfies the conditions $(i)$, $(ii)$, $(iii)$, $(iv)$, and $(v)$ in the proof of Theorem \ref{thm:constr_of_K3}. \end{lemma}